 An RBN typically consists of a network of $N$ nodes, each performing a Boolean function with $K$ inputs from other nodes in the network, all updating synchronously (see Figure~\ref{fig:ExampleRBN}).
-As such, RBN may be viewed as a generalization of binary Cellular Automata (CA) \cite{VonNeumann:1966} and unorganized machines \cite{Turing:1948}.
+As such, RBN may be viewed as a generalization of binary CA and unorganized machines \citep{Turing:1948}.
 Since they have a finite number of possible states and they are deterministic, the dynamics of RBN eventually fall into a basin of attraction.
 It is well-established that the value of $K$ affects the emergent behaviour of RBN wherein attractors typically contain an increasing number of states with increasing $K$.
-Three phases of behaviour are suggested: ordered when $K=1$, with attractors consisting of one or a few states; chaotic when $K>3$, with a very large number of states per attractor; and, a critical regime around $K=2$, where similar states lie on trajectories that tend to neither diverge nor converge and 5-15\% of nodes change state per attractor cycle (see \cite{Kauffman:1993} for discussions of this critical regime, e.g., with respect to perturbations).
-Analytical methods have been presented by which to determine the typical time taken to reach a basin of attraction and the number of states within such basins for a given degree of connectivity $K$ (see \cite{Kauffman:1993}).
+Three phases of behaviour are suggested: ordered when $K=1$, with attractors consisting of one or a few states; chaotic when $K>3$, with a very large number of states per attractor; and, a critical regime around $K=2$, where similar states lie on trajectories that tend to neither diverge nor converge and 5-15\% of nodes change state per attractor cycle \citep[for discussions of this critical regime, e.g., with respect to perturbations see][]{Kauffman:1993}.
+Analytical methods have been presented by which to determine the typical time taken to reach a basin of attraction and the number of states within such basins for a given degree of connectivity $K$ \citep[see, e.g.,][]{Kauffman:1993}.

-Closely akin to the work described here, Kauffman \cite{Kauffman:1993} describes the use of simulated evolution to design RBN which must play a (mis)matching game wherein mutation is used to change connectivity, the Boolean functions, $K$ and $N$.
-He reports the typical emergence of high fitness solutions with $K$=2 to 3, together with an increase in $N$ over the initialised size.
-Sipper and Ruppin \cite{SipperRuppin:1997} extended Sipper's heterogeneous CA approach \cite{Sipper:1997} to enable heterogeneity in the node connectivity, along with the node function; they evolved a form of Random Boolean Network.
-Van den Broeck and Kawai \cite{VandenBroeckKawai:1990} explored the use of a simulated annealing-type approach to design feedforward RBN for the four-bit parity problem and Lemke {\em et al.} \cite{Lemke:2001} evolved RBN of fixed $N$ and $K$ to match an arbitrary attractor.
+Closely akin to the work described here, \cite{Kauffman:1993} describes the use of simulated evolution to design RBN which must play a (mis)matching game wherein mutation is used to change connectivity, the Boolean functions, $K$ and $N$.
+He reports the typical emergence of high fitness solutions with $K$=2 to 3, together with an increase in $N$ over the initialised size. \cite{SipperRuppin:1997} extended Sipper's heterogeneous CA approach \citep{Sipper:1997} to enable heterogeneity in the node connectivity, along with the node function; they evolved a form of RBN. \cite{VandenBroeckKawai:1990} explored the use of a simulated annealing-type approach to design feedforward RBN for the four-bit parity problem and \cite{Lemke:2001} evolved RBN of fixed $N$ and $K$ to match an arbitrary attractor.